 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.

-St John's C.E Primary School will respond to reports of child on child sexual violence and sexual harassment.
+St John's C of E Middle School Academy will respond to reports of child-on-child sexual violence and sexual harassment.